Skip to Main Content

 This will tell you the area of the library where you should begin browsing.
 If your topic is complex or multidisciplinary, there may be more than one area that you should visit.

 You can also watch our Call Numbers video tutorial📺 to learn more about how call numbers work.
-While the way that specific libraries apply call numbers may vary slightly, the basic principles will be the same.

 Why browse the stacks?